Validation rules🔗

 This is an advanced GraphQL core feature.
 For validating mutations, see the Mutations documentation.

-By default, GraphQL Core (which Undine uses under the hood) comes with a set of validation rules which make sure that a GraphQL operation is valid according to the GraphQL specification.
+By default, graphql-core (which Undine uses under the hood) comes with a set of validation rules which make sure that a GraphQL operation is valid according to the GraphQL specification.
 Undine adds a few more validation rules of its own, and allows you to add your own as well.

 Additional Rules🔗